ruixing76/alta2023/src/pages/programme/index.md

 ## 16th December (Friday) Day 2 (all times ACDT)

-The session will be at Flinders University at Tonsley
+The session will be at Flinders University at Tonsley (Tonsley Theatre 1 and 2, T1 Building).
+Morning/Afternoon Tea would be held in Room # 1.01-1.03

 * 09:00 **ALTA Keynote #3** - Thora Tenbrink, Beyond physical robots: How to achieve joint spatial reference with a smart environment